 Hanging pictures is all about trial and error

-How I hung each frame
+How we hung each frame

-Since there was no glass and art in the frames, they were very light in weight, so I just used a tiny nail to hang each frame.
+Since there was no glass and art in the frames, they were very light in weight, so we just used a tiny nail to hang each frame.
 The good thing is that if you need to re-hang a frame, the nail hole will hardly be visible.
 No patching required!

 None of the spacing is equal between frames, but yet it looks and feels evenly weighted, don’t you think?
 The frames are all connected to each other.